North Anna Campaign

 By sunup, Lee understood that the Federals had gotten away and were marching east.
 Uncertain of Grant's precise route, he decided to abandon the North Anna line and shift fifteen miles southeast to a point near Atlee's Station, on the Virginia Central Railroad.
 This would place him southwest of Grant's apparent concentration toward Hanovertown and position the Army of Northern Virginia to block the likely avenues of Union advance toward Richmond.

 Gordon Rhea is the author of several books about the Overland Campaign.
-His most recent book, In the Footsteps of Grant and Lee (LSU Press), features more than sixty modern photographs of Overland Campaign sites taken by Chris E. Heisey and will be published this fall.
+His most recent book, In the Footsteps of Grant and Lee (LSU Press), features more than sixty modern photographs of Overland Campaign sites taken by Chris E. Heisey and was published in 2007.